-The UN entities - both Secretariat and non-Secretariat - engaged in the Task Team self-reported on various components in the tool.
+The UN entities - both Secretariat and non-SecretariatSe - engaged in the Task Team self-reported on various components in the tool.
 In all, 30 policy components were reviewed, along with the patterns of implementation across two periods - pre-COVID (2019) and post-COVID (January-June 2021).

-^{18.88} human resources focal points on internships from 36 UN entities, 3 UN Country Teams, 3 youth groups and 1 multistakeholder initiative.
+^{1.
+88} human resources focal points on internships from 36 UN entities, 3 UN Country Teams, 3 youth groups and 1 multistakeholder initiative.

-JIU benchmark areas on internships Status of inte (As per th rnships in the l e tool develope JN: areas of reed by and self-i view by the You reported on by uth2030 Task T the Task Team) eam) 1.
-Internship application and decision Status update on applications 2 Selection criteria & processes 2.1 Terms of reference for internship 2.2 Selection process 2.3 Decision on selection 3 Joining the duty station 3.1 Time to start internship 3.2 Visa support for travel to duty station 2.
+JIU benchmark areas on internships Status of internships in the UN: areas of review by the Youth2030 Task Team (As per the tool developed by and self-reported on by the Task Team) 1.
+Internship application and decision 1 Status update on applications 2 Selection criteria & processes 2.1 Terms of reference for internship 2.2 Selection process 2.3 Decision on selection 3 Joining the duty station 3.1 Time to start internship 3.2 Visa support for travel to duty station 2.
 Internship period 4 Onboarding 4.1 Administrative support for onboarding 4.2 Induction package 4.3 Orientation of intern by supervisor 5 Work plan 6 Learning & development 6.1 Training courses 6.2 Field training 7 Leave entitlements 7.1.
 Annual leave 7.2 Sick leave 8 Working conditions 8.1 Access to office 8.2 Office space 8.3 Work desk 8.4 Work computer 8.5 Official email 9 Support in the event of emergency 10 Support in the event of abuse or conflict 3.
 Completion of internship 11 Performance evaluation 11.1 Performance evaluation of intern 11.2 Certificate of completion of internship 12 Feedback on internship experience 13 Internship as work experience 4.
 Alignment of internships to the values of the UN 14 Equal opportunities 15 Financial support 15.1 Financial support for travel to duty station 15.2 Financial support to cover living expenses 15.3 Financial support for field training 16 Ending mandatory break in service